SamotsvetyForecasting/optimal-scoring/1-pay-for-bits/pay-for-bits.md

 The alternative suggested in this paper is to reward forecasters monetarily in proportion to their improvement over a question's prior weighted by importance.
 By the question prior, I mean an initial guess provided by the question creator or sponsor.
 And by weighing by importance, we incentivize forecaters to predict on more important questions.
 So overall, we incentivize forecasters to predict on important questions for which the sponsoring stakeholder's initial guess is worse.

-This creates a more meaningful metric for comparison: importance-adjusted bits of informations added to the decision-maker's initial forecast.
+This creates a more meaningful metric for comparison: importance-adjusted bits of information added to the decision-maker's initial forecast.
 From Bayesian probability theory, we get the strong hint that probabilities without priors don't really make sense, so that might be a hint that we want comparisons vis a vis a prior.

 There is still a residual incentive to compete with other forecasters to produce the most importance-adjusted bits of information.
 However, if monetary incentives are large enough, the efficiencies through collaboration and some lower degree of latent altruism might outweigh those incentives.
 Conversely, relative positional results could be made anonymous, by rewarding forecasters using a privacy-preserving crypto-currency, such as Monero.

-## Putting your money where your mouth is has a salutatory effect.
+## Making forecasters risk their own funds makes them have skin in the game

+For a treatment of why this is beneficial, see [Nassim Taleb](https://twitter.com/nntaleb)'s Incerto.

 # Description of the method.